Vejdirektoratet/sdk-android/README.md

 <img src="class_diagram.png" alt="alt text" title="Class diagram" height="250">

 ### Example of requesting data
 The following request will return the current Traffic and Roadwork events for the specified region.
-The returned data will subclasses of `ListEntity` suitable for a list representation due to the parameter `viewType = ViewType.LIST`.
+The returned data will be objects subclassing `ListEntity` suitable for a list representation due to the parameter `viewType = ViewType.LIST`.
 ```kotlin
 import dk.vejdirektoratet.vejdirektoratetsdk.*
 import dk.vejdirektoratet.vejdirektoratetsdk.feed.Feed